CKS-Systems/manifest/README.md

 </pre>

 ### Core vs Wrapper
-Manifest views the orderbook as an infrastructure layer primitive.
+Manifest implements the orderbook as an infrastructure layer primitive and creates the purest form of risk exchange possible.
 Other orderbooks get bogged down by special feature requests from trading teams that ultimately make the program bloated and confusing.
 Manifest strives to only include features that are absolutely necessary to be in the base layer.
 Anything that can be handled at layers above on the stack will not be done in manifest.
 This simplification makes formal verification of the program feasible.

 Manifest should be interacted with though a wrapper program.
 Features like ClientOrderId, FillOrKill, PostOnlySlide, adjusting orders for insufficient funds, can and should be in a separate program that does a CPI into Manifest.
 A reference implementation and deployment of a wrapper are provided, showing what can be done outside the core of an orderbook without needing to be in the orderbook itself.